Your Guide to Annual Lawn Care in Topeka, KS

 Add supplemental water as needed

-Spot treat weeds as needed
+Spot treat weeds as needed or schedule weed removal.

-Spot treat weeds, particularly broadleaf weeds.
+Spot-treat weeds, particularly broadleaf weeds.

 Seed as needed.

 Plant young trees and shrubs and be sure to give them plenty of water.